 Learning how to start a fire with just wood can by tricky and involve a lot of manual labor.

-Because of the risks involved, these friction based methods of starting a fire without matches are not for the faint-hearted.
-Compared to the other methods, starting a fire with sticks are probably the hardest.
+Because of the risks involved, friction-based methods of starting a fire without matches are not for the faint-hearted.
+Compared to the other methods, starting a fire with sticks is probably the hardest.
 Friction can be used in different ways to make a fire.

-Even so, the type of wood used for both the spindle and fire board remains the most crucial aspect.
+Even so, the type of wood used for both the spindle and fireboard remains the most crucial aspect.
 You will spin the spindle against your fireboard to create friction.
-Sparks or embers can be created when enough friction is generated between the spindle and fireboard.
+When enough friction is generated between the spindle and fireboard, sparks or embers can be created.

 These embers can then be nurtured into a flame.
 Walnut, cottonwood, willow, juniper, cedar, cypress, and aspen are the best types of wood for spindle and fireboard sets.
 Regardless of the species, only bone-dry wood can be used to start a friction-based fire.
 So make sure you gather and use dry wood to make fire.

-Using a hand drill to start a fire is the most primitive, difficult and tiresome method of all.
-Effort and determination are therefore necessities.
+Using a hand drill to start a fire is the most primitive, difficult, and tiresome method.
+Therefore, effort and determination are necessities.

-• Use dry, combustible plant material to build a tinder nest.
-Again, make sure the material used can catch fire easily.
+• Build a tinder nest using dry, combustible plant material.
+Again, make sure the material can catch fire easily.
 Dry leaves, grass, and bark are good options.
 You will use this tinder nest to nurture the sparks created into a flame.
 Tip: Consider using a magnesium fire starter to add some magnesium shavings to your tinder nest.

 • You’ll need a piece of dry wood to serve as your hand drill’s base.
 This wood piece is what we call a fireboard and you’ll drill on it to create friction.